Einstein Center of Catalysis/Berlin International Graduate School of Natural Sciences and Engineering

-BIG-NSE offers an attractive, structured program, allowing doctoral candidates to complete their degrees under excellent conditions within three years.
-The academic program always begins in October and the deadline for BIG-NSE scholarship applications is January of the respective year.
+EC2/BIG-NSE offers an attractive, structured program, allowing doctoral candidates to complete their degrees under excellent conditions within three years.
+The academic program always begins in October and the deadline for EC2/BIG-NSE scholarship applications is usually mid-January of the respective year.

 The main entry requirement is a Master’s degree in chemistry, biology, physics or engineering.
-Candidates admitted first pass through a three-month "initial phase" during which they attend lectures and soft skills courses (e.g. presentations, project management), while working together on their respective research proposals as a roadmap for their future work.
-In a final workshop, each doctoral candidate presents his project to the UniCat Cluster faculty.
+Candidates admitted first pass through a three-month-long "initial phase" during which they attend lectures and soft skills courses (e.g. presentations, project management), while working together on their respective research proposals as a roadmap for their future work.
+In a final workshop, each doctoral candidate presents his project to the UniSysCat Cluster faculty.
 Subsequently, candidates join their research groups for their individual research projects.
-Annual reports and frequent meetings with the Advisory Committee provide feedback for the successful continuation of their work.
+After one year, the EC2/BIG-NSE scholarship transforms into a two-year-long 2/3 TVL-E13 position.
+Annual reports and frequent meetings with the Advisory Committee provide feedback for the successful progress of the PhD work.

 programme Prof. Dr Martin Oestreich Dr Jean-Philippe Lonjaret